 - 34” WQHD 3440×1440 resolution external monitor if supported by your computer, second choice, can allow both observer workstation screens on the monitor and use your laptop/desktop screen for video connection and other local windows.

 - 24” or greater UXGA-1920×1200 or FHD-1920×1080 external monitor.
-Only one screen at a time will be viewable, therefore you will need to switch between screens upon need and use your laptop screen for video connection and other windows.
-In case of Mac mini dual monitor configuration is desired.
+Only one observer workstation screen at a time will be viewable, therefore you will need to switch between screens (selectable within the VNC client) and use your laptop screen for video connection and other windows.

 - Operating system: OSX High Sierra (10.13.6) or later.

-- VNC viewer: Native macOSX client is the required VNC client, some ajustement will be needed according to your external monitor setup, please check the related how to for more information.
+- VNC viewer: Native macOSX client is the required VNC client, some adjustment will be needed according to your external monitor setup, please check the related how to for more information.

-- Video conference client: Zoom meeting client (latest version) is required in order to communicate with the Support Scientist , Telescope Operator and Instrument support technician that will assist you during your run.
-Check the related how to if you need guidance on setup and use zoom client.
+- Video conference client: Zoom meeting client (latest version) is required in order to communicate with the Telescope Operator, Support Astronomer and Instrument Specialists that will assist you during your run.

 The VNC connection to the observer workstation must be authorized by local support staff once the Zoom video call has been established.